 In fact, a woman in Montana has just been accused of hiding in her ex-boyfriend’s home and then forcing him to have sex with her as she threatened him with a machete.
 Oddly, the prosecutors in the case have chosen not to file rape charges against the woman although she is still being charged with aggravated burglary, assault with a weapon, unlawful restraint, criminal mischief and more.

 While it is true that the man became aroused by seeing his ex nude and may have even been willing to have sex with her despite her behavior, he tried to stop the intercourse after he ejaculated but she bit him and then continued to have sex with him until he was no longer erect.
 But a person has the right to stop having sex at any point and when a partner ignores this request and continues to have sex after a person has revoked consent, rape has occurred.
-In fact, Vista sex crime attorneys believe that should this case occur in California, the woman likely would have faced aggravated rape charges since a weapon was used.
+In fact, should this case occur in California, the woman likely would have faced aggravated rape charges since a weapon was used.

 Aggravated rape is punishable by 15 to 25 years in prison.
-While a Vista rape lawyer would probably be able to get the charges reduced to a regular rape charge since the victim did participate willingly at first, despite seeing the machete, she would still be facing 3 to 8 years just for the rape alone.
+While a lawyer would probably be able to get the charges reduced to a regular rape charge since the victim did participate willingly at first, despite seeing the machete, she would still be facing 3 to 8 years just for the rape alone.
 In addition, the charges of aggravated burglary and assault with a deadly weapon would ensure she would almost certainly spend the next 20 years of her life in prison at a bare minimum.
 Also, rape also has a lifetime sex registration requirement.

 Obviously cases like this are few and far between, but it’s a great example that proves rape does not always involve the stereotypical scenario we’re all familiar with.
-It is critical that anyone accused of any sex crime take the charges seriously and contact a Vista rape attorney as soon as they believe they are under suspicion.
+It is critical that anyone accused of any sex crime take the charges seriously and contact a criminal attorney as soon as they believe they are under suspicion.
 Do not forget there is no statute of limitations on rape charges, so even if the case happened a while ago, you still need a lawyer.
 You can schedule a free initial consultation with Peter M. Liss by calling (760) 643-4050.